-Each manager assesses the effectiveness of their controls and discusses their plans to improve controls where necessary with the Risk Officer and their manager.
+Each manager assesses the effectiveness of their controls and discusses their plans to improve controls where necessary with the Head of Risk and their manager.
 After each quarterly meeting with the Risk Officer, a report is produced for the Risk and Controls Committee, which in turn produces a report for the ARC.